Kusmi Tea

 See All 104 TeasRecent Tasting Notes

 Earl grey black tea.
 I have the tea bag version.
 This tea is a little too light for my liking.
 The bergamot is there, the black tea is there, and that’s about it.
-There are no major flaws with this earl grey though I wish the black tea base have more interesting notes.
+There are no major flaws with this earl grey though I wish the black tea base has more interesting notes.
 The tea is not astringent or bitter.
 The tea bag did not offer much flavor for the second cup.

 sold for $9.90/20 bags